truell20/MyHM/README.md

 # ApPosition

-**ApPosition is still under development.** A scheduling and location app for the Horace Mann School.
-Includes an Android app, a Java API wrapper, and a RESTful API.
-Work will begin on an iOS app when the Android app is completed.
+**ApPosition is still under development.**

+ApPosition is a scheduling and location app for the Horace Mann School.
+ApPosition uses the Ionic Framework and is written in HTML5 and AngularJs.
+On the bakcend, the app utilizes a RESTful API written in PHP using a MYSQL database running on an Apache Server.

-Users see their school schedule, can setup meetings with teachers and peers, can share their current location, and can see the locations of others.
+Users see their schedule, can setup meetings with teachers and peers, can share their current location, and can see the locations of others.

 ## To Do

-- Android
+- Write backend in JS
+- Implement Home Tab (share current location)
 - Implement meetings
   - Creation of meetings fragment
     - Each meeting has a name, a period, and collaborators
     - Notify a user through push notifications when someone creates a meeting with their name
   - Integrate meetings with the backend
-    - Display meetings on the personal schedule tab
+  - Display meetings schedule
-  - Search tab
+- Search
-    - Build a fragment that allows the user to search for other users by name
+  - User can search for other users by name
   - A user may be clicked on and their schedule will show up
-    - A user may be favorited d by clicking on a star on the action bar of the user's schedule fragment
+  - Allow for the favoriting of users.
+They show up on the search tab before anything is searched.
 - Future Features
   - Allow for the requesting of another users location.
 A request would send a push notification to that user.